High order moment model for polydisperse evaporating sprays towards interfacial geometry: Two phase flows modeling

-The interfacial averaged Gauss and mean curvature weighted by the interface are defined as follows :

-These four geometrical variables can be transported and coupled with a diffuse interface model to gain the accuracy on the interface.
 Drew \cite{Drew_Geom} derived conservative equations for these variables with source terms, which describe the stretch and the wrinkling of the interface.
-Its derivation is based on a cinematic evolution of an interface, when the interface velocity is given.
-But in real application, the interface velocity should be determined from the diffuse interface model.
-In the following, we would like to express these geometrical variables in the disperse phase as size-moments of the size distribution, and derive a new high order moment model using such variables.\\
+Its derivation is based on a kinematic evolution of an interface, when the interface velocity is given.
+In real application, the interface velocity can be determined from the diffuse interface model.
+In the following, we express these geometrical variables in the disperse phase as size-moments of the NDF, and derive a new high order moment model using such variables.